RasaHQ/rasa/docs/tutorial.rst

+.. _section_tutorial:

 .. _tutorial:

 Tutorial: building a restaurant search bot
 ====================================

+Note: see :ref:`section_migration` for how to clone your existing wit/LUIS/api.ai app.

 As an example we'll use the domain of searching for restaurants.
 We'll start with an extremely simple model of those conversations, and build up from there.